Funding

 Boren Scholarships and Fellowships provide funding for US students to study less commonly taught languages in world regions critical to U.S. interests.
 The Boren committee prefers applications for 6-12 months of study, so a summer plus one or two semesters will be optimal.
 Note as well that applications should focus on how your study abroad will assist you in your professional career (leave discussion of your personal life out or to a minimum).
 Make sure that your letters of recommendation come from nearly all academic sources (one may be from a supervisor).

 Foreign Language and Area Studies Fellowships (FLAS) provides academic year and summer fellowships to institutions of higher education to assist meritorious undergraduate and graduate students of foreign languages and related area or international studies.
-Check with your financial aid office to see if your institution is participating.
+Check with your foreign language department to see if your school is participating.

 Fulbright awards several types of grants to applicants who hold a BA, MA, or the equivalent of those degrees (but not a Ph.D.).